pauliejes/SandboxDocs/docs/creating-simulations.md

 	To learn more about navigating using using different modes of the Editor Camera, take a look at [Camera Modes](graphics.md#camera-modes).

-Click the left mouse button to select an object.
 Go ahead and create an object to try it out.
 Expand the `Library` tab on the left side of the screen.
 Open the `Demo Entities` tab and drag the T90 Tank into the scene.
 Select the tank by moving the cursor over the tank and clicking your left mouse button.
 The tank should highlight in blue.

 ![Tank Selection](images/tank_selection.png)